The process of rubbing, grinding, or wearing away by friction.

 Electrolytic copper free from cuprous oxide, produced without the use of residual metallic or metalloidal deoxidizers.

-A rough forge shape which may be obtained quickly with a minimum of tooling.
+quickly with a minimum of tooling.
 It usually requires considerable machining to attain the finish size.

 Mechanical working of metal by hammer blows or shot impingement.